 - demonstrates pride in and dedication to the LGBTIQ+ community.

 For Sponsored/Named Scholarships additional selection criteria is applied:

 - demonstrates the potential to have a positive social impact as a result of being awarded the Scholarship;

-- has an active interest in extra-curricular activities including, but not limited to, LGBT+ causes, sport, music, a trade and/or the arts;
+- has an active interest in extra-curricular activities including, but not limited to, LGBTIQ+ causes, sport, music, a trade and/or the arts;

 - demonstrates social and political awareness;